3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 I kind of like the idea of a taper style candle that only lasts 3 hours anyway.
 If a candle gets left for too long it will just burn out.
 During an emergency I am going to be using candles only when absolutely necessary so 3 hours of light on most evenings would be enough and I could just start with a fresh candle the next night.

 There is something to be said for having a lot of tealights.
-They do provide some light for doing basic things and at around $11 for 100 tealights that burn for 4 hours each, they are one of the better deals out there for emergency candle lighting.
+They do provide some light for doing basic things and at 100 tealights that burn for 4 hours each, they are one of the better deals out there for emergency candle lighting.

 A combination of different candles might be best